clojure/core.match/README.md

 match
 ====

 An optimized pattern match and predicate dispatch library for Clojure.
 Currently the library only implements pattern matching.
+It supports Clojure 1.2.0 and later.

 This library implements a pattern match compilation algorithm that uses the notion of "necessity" from lazy pattern matching.